The Law Office of Matthew M. Williams, P.C.

 A History and Explanation of Alimony

-alimony, alimony payments, Aurora family law attorney, divorced women, history of alimony, laws of covertureThe issue of alimony during a divorce can be highly contested between separating spouses — especially when one party’s economic means is greater than the other party.
-One reason for the conflict caused by alimony is a lack in the true understanding of its definition in Illinois, as well as its historical context in both a broad and narrow context.
+alimony, alimony payments, Aurora family law attorney, divorced women, history of alimony, laws of covertureThe issue of alimony during a divorce can be highly contested between separating spouses, especially when one party’s economic means are greater than the other party's.
+One reason for the conflict caused by alimony is a lack of a true understanding of its definition in Illinois, as well as its historical context in both broad and narrow contexts.

-From a certain perspective, these laws may dissolve the need for alimony, with both parties having the ability to take their individual personal assets upon separation.
-The issue is not that clear cut, however, and there are a few major points to consider.
+From a certain perspective, these laws may eliminate the need for alimony, allowing both parties to retain their individual personal assets upon separation.
+The issue is not that clear-cut, however, and there are a few major points to consider.
 These include:

-• By definition under the traditional common law, removing alimony payment upon divorce would mean releasing the husband from his duty to “support and protect”; and
+• By definition, under the traditional common law, removing alimony payments upon divorce would mean releasing the husband from his duty to "support and protect."

 • Completely dissolving economic ties between divorcing spouses can leave one economically destitute.